halilozercan/halilozercan.github.io/_posts/2024-03-30-why-text-gets-jittery-when-scaled-on-android.markdown

 We ended up shipping both solutions.
 To be fair, `CompositingStrategy` had many more other reasons to exist besides solving this peculiar problem.
 On the other hand, `TextMotion` was a direct solution to the jittery text animation.

-I published this document in the hopes of somebody finding Text layout and rendering interesting and would like a dive into its history on Android.
+I published this document in the hopes that somebody finds Text layout and rendering interesting and would like to dive into its history on Android.
 There isn't much fascinating knowledge being shared here.

 My main purpose was to inspire and let the reader realize and appreciate the work that goes into **Text**.